-Definition of urgently needed care
+Definition of urgent care

-Urgently needed care is care you get for a sudden illness, injury, or condition that isn't an emergency but needs care right away.
-For example, you might have a flare-up of an existing condition and need to have it treated.
+Urgent care is care you get for a situation that isn't an emergency but needs care right away.
+For example, you might have a flare-up of an existing condition or a severe sore throat that occurs over the weekend and need to have it treated.

-Urgently needed care when you are in the plan's service area
+Urgent care when you are in the plan's service area

-In most situations, we will cover urgently needed care only if:
+In most situations, we will cover urgent care only if: